dmr-tools/anytone-emu/doc/manual/introduction.typ

 We now reverse engineered the first field of a channel.
 The RX frequency.
 Having a look at the channel dialog, let us realize, that we still have a long way ahead of us.

+==== Automatic hex differences
+There are means to automatically create and show the hex differences between received codeplugs...

 == Differential analysis
 What you just performed is called a _differential analysis_.
 You change one aspect in the CPS and observe, what changes in the memory written to the emulator.
 Usually, only one or a few bytes change and thus it is easy to correlate the changes made to the memory addresses affected.

 Sometime, your changes have side effects too.
-An example for that is the change of the RX frequency above shown in @fig-hexdiff-example.
+An example for that is the change of the RX frequency above shown in @code-hexdiff-example.
 The first four bytes encode the RX frequency directly.
 However, the change of the RX frequency also affected bytes `800005h-800008h`.
 Again 4 bytes.
 One may speculate, that this memory section is related to the transmit frequency.
 Although we did not change it, it is not encoded directly as a BCD number.
 Maybe, it is encoded as an offset from the RX frequency.

 To verify this suspicion, we may write three different codeplugs to the emulator.
 One where the RX and TX frequencies are equal, one where the TX frequency is a fixed amount above the RX frequency and one last codeplug, where the TX frequency is a fixed amount below the RX frequency.
 One obtains